|

 Epilepsy

-Foundation - Extensive resources featuring legislative
+Foundation - Find extensive resources featuring legislative

-& research news, a full description of the disorder, resources
+and research news, a full description of the disorder, resources

 for the newly diagnosed, information on symptoms, treatment